Vica1106/Power_Outages_Analyst/README.md

 During the process of identify possible associations:

 **Step 3.1**:
-The first graph we draw is a line graph which contains two lines.
-First line counts the major outages that caused by severe weather over year and the second line is counts the major outages for all causes.
-It shows the dirstribution between outages causes reasons and year.
+The initial graph we generate is a line graph comprising three distinct lines.
+The first line represents the count of major outages caused by severe weather over the years.
+The second line reflects the count of major outages attributed to causes other than severe weather.
+Lastly, the third line illustrates the total count of major outages encompassing all causes.
+This graph effectively demonstrates the distribution and relationship between different outage causes over time.
 <iframe src="assets/3_1.html" width=800 height=600 frameBorder=0></iframe>

-**Step 3.2**: The second we draw is also a line graph.
-First line counts the major outages that caused by severe weather over year and the second line is counts the major outages for all causes.
-It shows the dirstribution between outages causes reasons and year.
+**Step 3.2**: The second graph we create is a histogram featuring two accompanying box plots.
+The histogram visually represents the distribution of outage durations caused by severe weather and other factors.
+Additionally, the box plots provide comprehensive statistical information, including measures of central tendency and the range of both distribution datasets, offering a comparative view of outage durations across different causes
 <iframe src="assets/box_graph_4.html" width=800 height=600 frameBorder=0></iframe>